 If you ‘care needs’ meet certain criteria, the NHS will have a duty to fund your care, irrespective of you financial position.
 Sadly, NHS funding is often only agreed if you fight your corner.

-If you would like to find out where you stand, whether assets can be protected, or if you require any assistance with an ongoing dispute, feel free to Levi Solicitors Wills, Trusts & Probate solicitors in Leeds, Wakefield and Manchester to arrange an initial, free, no obligation consultation on 0113 297 3181.
+If you would like to find out where you stand, whether assets can be protected, or if you require any assistance with an ongoing dispute, feel free to contact Levi Solicitors LLP’s Wills and Probate solicitors to arrange an initial, free, no obligation consultation on 0113 297 3181.